Illustration for farming and forestry nature recovery

 Understanding the quantity of a resource and its quality allows effective management to sustain, improve and develop those aspects desired and to address, eliminate or suppress those which are not.
 It allows managers to recognise where demand is, and who or what supply, can support that need.
 Most importantly, monitoring also allows us to check our activity is effective and if not, indicates where we may need to change tactics to reach our desired result.

 The State of the Park report is the main document which reports upon the Special Qualities (and where possible the attributes of Outstanding Universal Value of World Heritage status) of the English Lake District in response to the Lake District Partnership’s monitoring framework.
-The most recent and comprehensive version was published in 2018 through our collaborative efforts using secondary data gathered for a range of other purposes.
-The report was designed to summarise and present key findings for consideration to feed into this Management Plan for 2020 to 2025.
+The most recent and comprehensive version was published in November 2023 through our collaborative efforts using secondary data gathered for a range of other purposes.
+The State of the Park reports are designed to summarise and present key findings for consideration to feed into Management Plans.
 This Management Plan is the product of the State of the Park report, amongst other drivers, and that we will use monitoring to measure how effectively we are achieving our objectives using a series of indicators.
 The State of the Park report also identified number of gaps and flaws in our monitoring; for example, the condition of the high fells, and there was no data on the habitat quantity and quality outside formally recognised protected areas.
 Recent work by the World Heritage Site Technical Advisory Group has identified priorities for monitoring and gaps in our information regarding the condition of some of our attributes of Outstanding Universal Value and this has input into the research framework.

 Graphic showing the relationship between the Lake District Management Plan, Monitoring & Research